ImmaculatePine/guitar_pro_parser/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you have a tab that couldn't be read or is read incorrectly, please send it to immaculate.pine@gmail.com or create an issue on Github with description of bug.